sozdayka/react-native-button-spinner/README.md

 ![Platform - Android and iOS](https://img.shields.io/badge/platform-Android%20%7C%20iOS-yellow.svg)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://raw.githubusercontent.com/sozdayka/react-native-button-spinner/master/LICENSE)

 This is a Javascript button indicator (spinner) plugin for react-native.
-Which will allow you to configure the indicator under or lock the button.
+Which will allow you to customize and disable the button.
 So the plug-in stops the indicator after completing the function or interrupting it after a certain time.

 ## Getting Started